mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 armor or apparel that requires a technology component (such as a vacc suit) but everyday garb is well within its capabilities.

-The fabricator hooks to the ship’s visual sensors and requires a representative sample of current fashions to be able to extrapolate what will be appropriate.
-It also hooks into the ship’s Library program and analyses historical databases to refine designs and styles.
+The fabricator hooks to the ship's visual sensors and requires a representative sample of current fashions to be able to extrapolate what will be appropriate.
+It also hooks into the ship's Library program and analyses historical databases to refine designs and styles.
 A catalogue of clothing is then presented on a holographic screen so that the wearer can choose his or her preferred style.
 Manufacture